 STEPS TO ENROLLMENT

-Step 1 – Create a Student Profile – Fill out an Online Application
+Step 1 – Create a Student Profile – Fill out an Online Application (Student Profile)

 Create a Student Profile by filling out an Online Application.
 This Student Profile helps FTI’s Admissions, Student Services, and Financial Aid personnel assist you in successful enrollment.
 Creating a Student Profile does not guarantee or obligate you to enrollment with FTI.
 Please contact a member of FTI’s Admissions Team for assistance at (386) 447-4345 if you have any questions.